collide-uni-due/esa_ttn_web_service/README.md

 the network is empty or very sparce you can look into this list and adjust your score threshold accordlingly.

-THe field *network* is the generated network for the input text.
+The field *network* is the generated network for the input text.
 It is in the format of node-link data as used by [D3JS](https://www.d3-graph-gallery.com/network):

 ```json